What Survivorship Actually Costs

 When I lost my hair, I picked out a wig with my daughters.

 We laughed.
-We took pictures.
+Took pictures.
 It was one of the good days in a very hard season.
+(I still have that picture, actually.
+We look like we're having entirely too much fun for what we were actually there for.)

-What I didn’t put in the caption: my insurance didn’t cover a dime of it.
+What I didn't put in the caption: my insurance didn't cover one single dime of it.

-A “cranial prosthesis,” which is the polite medical term for a wig you need because a drug is dissolving your hair follicles, is still coded as cosmetic in many policies.
-So are a lot of the things cancer patients and survivors quietly need: scar creams, compression garments, specialized bras, lymphedema sleeves, dental work after treatment, physical therapy, counseling, gas to appointments, time off work, and the long list of things that don’t sound dramatic until you are the one paying for them.
+A "cranial prosthesis" — which is the polite medical term for a wig you need because a drug is currently dissolving your hair follicles — is still coded as cosmetic on a lot of policies.
+So are a whole list of things cancer patients quietly need: scar creams, compression garments, specialized bras, lymphedema sleeves, dental work after treatment, physical therapy, counseling, gas money for appointments, time off work...you get the idea.

-The sleeves I now wear most days are not a fashion choice.
-They are for lymphedema — a permanent consequence of the lymph nodes they removed because my cancer had spread.
+The sleeves I wear most days aren't a fashion choice.
+They're for lymphedema — a permanent souvenir from the lymph nodes they removed because my cancer had spread.

 Nobody sends you a bill labeled "the cost of surviving."

-They just don’t cover it, one line item at a time, and you are supposed to absorb the difference while you are also absorbing chemo.
+They just quietly don't cover it, one line item at a time, and somehow you're supposed to absorb the difference while you're also absorbing chemo.
+Make it make sense.

 This is not just my story

-Here is what the research actually says, and I want us to sit with the numbers rather than skim past them.
+Here's what the research actually says, and I want us to sit with these numbers instead of skimming past them like we usually do.

 Cancer creates financial hardship even for people with insurance.
-In the United States, the patient economic burden of cancer care was estimated at more than $21 billion in 2019, including out-of-pocket expenses and the cost of patients’ time spent traveling to, waiting for, and receiving care.
+In the United States, the patient economic burden of cancer care was estimated at more than $21 billion in 2019 — that's out-of-pocket expenses plus the cost of patients' time spent traveling to, waiting for, and receiving care.

-One comparative study found that 55% of American cancer patients and survivors reported financial toxicity, compared with 34% in the United Kingdom, where the healthcare system carries a different share of the load.
+One comparative study found that 55% of American cancer patients and survivors reported financial toxicity, compared to 34% in the United Kingdom, where the system carries the load differently.

-Depending on the type and stage, a year of breast cancer treatment alone — surgery, chemotherapy, radiation, medication, follow-up care — can run tens of thousands, if not hundreds of thousands of dollars.
+Depending on the type and stage, a single year of breast cancer treatment — surgery, chemo, radiation, medication, follow-up — can run tens of thousands of dollars.
+Sometimes hundreds of thousands.
 Sometimes far more.

-But this is the part that surprises people: the costs do not end when treatment ends.
+But here's the part that actually surprises people: the costs don't stop when treatment does.

-Cancer survivors continue to carry higher out-of-pocket medical costs than people without a cancer history.
-Surveillance scans do not stop.
-Follow-up appointments do not stop.
-Side effects do not read the calendar.
+Survivors keep carrying higher out-of-pocket medical costs than people without a cancer history.
+Surveillance scans don't stop.
+Follow-ups don't stop.
+Side effects definitely don't check the calendar.
 And the body you have after treatment is not always the body you had before it.

-Survivors are also more likely to face work limitations because of their health.
-That does not only mean lost income.
-It can mean lost employer-sponsored insurance.
-It can mean the very thing that was supposed to help pay for your care disappears when you need it most.
+Survivors are also more likely to face work limitations because of their health, and that's not just about lost income.
+It can mean losing employer-sponsored insurance too — the very thing that was supposed to help pay for your care, gone right when you need it most.

-And bankruptcy is not some rare, distant possibility for people who “didn’t plan well.”
-Research has shown that cancer patients are at increased risk of bankruptcy after diagnosis, and that financial insolvency is linked with worse health outcomes.
+And bankruptcy isn't some rare, distant thing that happens to people who "just didn't plan well."
+Research has shown cancer patients face increased bankruptcy risk after diagnosis, and financial insolvency is linked with worse health outcomes overall.

 Ten surgeries later

-I am not writing this from the outside looking in.
+I'm not writing this one from the outside looking in.

-I am seventeen-plus years past my original diagnosis, and I have had ten surgeries since.
-Some of those were cancer-related.
-Some were complications cancer left behind.
+I'm seventeen-plus years past my original diagnosis, and I've had ten surgeries since.
+Some cancer-related.
+Some complications cancer left behind on its way out the door.
 Sepsis was in there.
-Dysautonomia — something my body had apparently been dealing with for a long time — was in there.
-Lymphedema is a daily, permanent line item.
+Dysautonomia — something my body had apparently been quietly dealing with the whole time — was in there.
+Lymphedema is a daily, permanent line item that isn't going anywhere.

 There was no year when I "finished" paying for cancer.

-There have only been years when the bills changed shape.
+There were only years when the bills changed shape.

 I could write you a softer version of this post.